Patent: Effects

 A patent does not give a right to make or use or sell an invention.
-Rather, a patent provides, from a legal standpoint, the right to exclude others from making, using, selling, offering for sale, or importing the patented invention for the term of the patent, which is usually 20 years from the filing date subject to the payment of maintenance fees.
+Rather, a patent provides, from a legal standpoint, the right to exclude others from unlawful making, using, selling, offering for sale, or importing the patented invention for the term of the patent, which is usually 20 years from the filing date subject to the payment of maintenance fees.
 From an economic and practical standpoint however, a patent is better and perhaps more precisely regarded as conferring upon its proprietor "a right to try to exclude by asserting the patent in court", for many granted patents turn out to be invalid once their proprietors attempt to assert them in court.
 A patent is a limited property right the government gives inventors in exchange for their agreement to share details of their inventions with the public.
 Like any other property right, it may be sold, licensed, mortgaged, assigned or transferred, given away, or simply abandoned.

 A patent, being an exclusionary right, does not necessarily give the patent owner the right to exploit the invention subject to the patent.
 For example, many inventions are improvements of prior inventions that may still be covered by someone else's patent.
 If an inventor obtains a patent on improvements to an existing invention which is still under patent, they can only legally use the improved invention if the patent holder of the original invention gives permission, which they may refuse.

 Some countries have "working provisions" that require the invention be exploited in the jurisdiction it covers.
 Consequences of not working an invention vary from one country to another, ranging from revocation of the patent rights to the awarding of a compulsory license awarded by the courts to a party wishing to exploit a patented invention.
 The patentee has the opportunity to challenge the revocation or license, but is usually required to provide evidence that the reasonable requirements of the public have been met by the working of invention.